-Deferred Share Unit Plan
+c) Deferred Share Unit Plan

-Under the DSU Plan, each executive officer may elect annually to receive 100%, 50% or 0% of his or her short-term incentive award as DSUs.
-Such election must be made by the officer in mid-December of the fiscal year that the award relates to.
+Under the DSU Plan, each executive officer who is a Canadian tax resident may elect annually to receive 100%, 50% or 0% of his or her short-term incentive award as DSUs.
+Such election must be made by the officer in mid-December of the fiscal year to which the award relates.
 The actual number of DSUs granted to an executive officer with respect to an executive officer's short-term incentive award is calculated in March of the following calendar year by dividing the dollar amount elected to the DSU Plan by the average daily closing price of the Common Shares on the TSX on the last 90 days of the prior calendar year.